Constantin Ion Parhon: Working career

+Politics

 As a socialist militant who, according to his own testimony, was influenced by the works of Karl Marx in his teens, Parhon was one of the founders of a Laborer Party (Partidul Muncitoresc), a short-lived group that fused into the left-wing Peasants' Party in 1919.
-A short while after the fusion, Parhon split with the group and became politically inclined toward the Workers' Party of Romania.
+A short while after the fusion, Parhon split with the group and became politically inclined toward the Romanian Communist Party.